Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    The payload is in binary encoding, read more in the :ref:`grpc-transaction-encoding` section.

-   :param Int32 networkId: The network that the transaction should be sent to
+   :param Int32 network_id: The network that the transaction should be sent to
                            (only ``100`` is currently supported).
    :param payload: Binary encoding of the transaction payload.
    :type payload: ``[Byte]`` of |grpc-block-item|_
    :returns: Whether the transaction succeeded.
    :rtype: Bool

-.. function:: GetTransactionStatus(transactionHash: TransactionHash, blockHash: BlockHash) -> JsonResponse
+.. function:: GetTransactionStatus(transaction_hash: TransactionHash, block_hash: BlockHash) -> JsonResponse

    Get the status of a given transaction.

-   :param transactionHash: The transaction to query.
+   :param transaction_hash: The transaction to query.
-   :type transactionHash: |grpc-transaction-hash|_
+   :type transaction_hash: |grpc-transaction-hash|_
    :returns: The status of the transaction, or ``null`` if either the transaction
              or block hash is malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?TransactionStatus`` (see JSON schema below)